HarperFast/harper/utility/Docker/README.md

   harperdb/harperdb
 ```

-Execute the `harperdb version` command, and remove the container when finished:
+To execute the `harperdb version` command, and remove the container when finished:

 ```
 docker run --rm harperdb/harperdb /bin/bash -c "harperdb version"